 Car engines have one fuel injector per cylinder.
 As their name suggests, fuel injectors “inject” fuel into the combustion chamber, igniting it to produce power.

 If one of your fuel injectors fails or clogs, the engine may misfire, meaning a cylinder was skipped because ignition did not occur.
-This can cause engine RPMs to fluctuate at idle or while accelerating, most perceptibly with the latter-mentioned.
+This can cause engine RPMs to fluctuate at idle or while accelerating, most noticeably with the latter-mentioned.

 2. Faulty Throttle Position Sensor